-The items in the Authority's Balance Sheet at 31 March 2016 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 ltem Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent upon assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 As the Authority's assets have large variations in useful lives, it is impossible to estimate the effect on the annual depreciation charge for every year that useful lives had to be reduced.
-Provisions The Authority has made various provisions, both short term and long term totalling £4.816m - see note 30.
-If the Authority has over provided for the potential liabilities the over provision will be released increasing the available funds in working balances.
-If the Authority has underprovided for the potential liabilities the under provision will be a charge to the Authority's Comprehensive Income and Expenditure Statement, with a reduction in working balances.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance for the Greater Gwent Scheme, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £125.421m, whereas a 0.5% increase in salaries rate assumption would result in an increase in the pension liability of £51.848m.
+For instance for the Greater Gwent Scheme, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £130.451m, whereas a 0.5% increase in salaries rate assumption would result in an increase in the pension liability of £24.164m.
 However, the assumptions interact in complex ways.
-During 2015/2016, the Authority's Actuaries advised that the net pensions liability for all schemes had increased by £41.491m.
-This is as a result of re-measurement of the liability from past experience.

-Item Uncertainties Effect if actual results differ from assumptions Fair value measure- ments When the fair values of financial assets and liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs), their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets or the discounted cash flow (DCF) model).
+During 2017/2018, the Authority's Actuaries advised that the net pensions liability for all schemes had increased by £1.488m.
+Fair value measure- ments When the fair values of financial assets and liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs), their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets or the discounted cash flow (DCF) model).
 Where possible, inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
 Judgements may include considerations such as uncertainty and risk.
 However, changes in the assumptions used could affect the fair value of the authority's assets and liabilities.
 Where Level 1 inputs are not available, the authority employs relevant experts to identify the most appropriate valuation techniques to determine fair value.
-Information about the valuation techniques and inputs used in determining the fair value of the authority's assets and liabilities is disclosed in note 10.
+Information about the valuation techniques and inputs used in determining the fair value of the authority's assets and liabilities is disclosed in note 12.
 The authority uses the discounted cash flow (DCF) model to value financial assets and liabilities The significant unobservable inputs used in the fair value measurement include management assumptions regarding discount rates.
 Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the financial assets/liabilities.